-10 September, ITRE committee discusses Horizon Europe proposal.
-EASSH calls for a strong SSH research access
+Horizon Europe negotiations: EASSH calls for a strong SSH research access

-In view of the Parliamentary discussion on the EU proposal for Horizon Europe, EASSH has submitted the attached recommendations to Mr Dan Nica and Mr Ehler for their report.
-Last week, EASSH shared the document with all the members of the ITRE committee.
-EASSH calls for the following issues:
+In view of the Council of Europe and Parliamentary discussion on the EU proposal for Horizon Europe, EASSH has submitted the following recommendations:

-- A budget which demonstrates the EUs commitment to the excellence pillar (especially ERC and MCSA) and a more balanced redistribution of funding across the clusters.
+- A budget which demonstrates the EUs commitment to the excellence pillar (especially ERC and MCSA) and a more balanced redistribution of funding across the clusters, as EASSH demonstrated that all research in societal challenges costs the same.
 In particular, better resources for cluster 2 which addresses key issues at the heart of the EU citizens like democracy and social transformation.